pprachas/fenics_arclength/README.md

         docker run -ti -p 127.0.0.1:8000:8000 -v $(pwd):/home/fenics/shared -w /home/fenics/shared quay.io/fenicsproject/stable:current

 ## Usage
-To use our arc-length solver, download and append this repository to the python path.
-This can be done by:
+To use this arc-length solver, download and append this repository to the python path.
+Two common methods to do this are:

 1. Add directory to `PYTHONPATH`